Home Contact AFVN Past Contacts AFVN Roster POWS: The Honored Taps: Those Departed AFVN Organization AFVN Reunions

 I thought you'd enjoy this.
 I got this from a retired Marine Gunny I know.

 "I remember it was August of 1970.
-Me and my squad of Marines were on Patrol during a monsoon rain.
+My squad of Marines and I were on Patrol during monsoon rain.

 The rain was pouring pretty heavily.
 That when the song "War" by the Temptations and a song by Edwin Starr came on.

-I cranked up the radio and me and the squad boogied across that rice paddy like a bunch of insane lunatics.
+I cranked up the radio and the squad and I boogied across that rice paddy like a bunch of insane lunatics.